How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 3

 View at the top of Osmeña Peak in Cebu, overlooking Tañon Strait.
 In the background is Mount Kanlaon, Negros Island.
-Photo Credit: Tyrll Adolf Itong via Wikimedia Commons.
+This photo by Tyrll Adolf Itong is licensed under CC BY-SA 4.0.

 Ideal for: History buffs, foodies, beach bums, adventure seekers

 Cebu is home to the Philippines’ oldest city, famous historical places, pristine beaches, and mouth-watering dishes.
-The island province is foreigner-friendly because locals speak fluent English, and its bustling city is teeming with hotels, shopping malls, and entertainment halls.
+The island province is foreigner-friendly because locals speak fluent English, and its bustling city teems with hotels, shopping malls, and entertainment halls.

 Top things to do in Cebu